togarha/python_geotag/README.md

    - Tracks update when offsets change or tracks are added/removed

 5. **Switch Map Provider**:
-   - Use the "Map:" dropdown to switch between OpenStreetMap and Google Maps
+   - Use the "Map:" dropdown to switch between OpenStreetMap, ESRI World Imagery, and Google Maps
    - Tracks are redrawn automatically on the new map
+   - Map provider selection syncs with Settings view

 ### Positions View